 As your roof continues to sustain damage, it will no longer be able to protect your home as it used to.
 A damaged roof means that your home is becoming increasingly vulnerable to injuries.
 Attic insulation is a critical element that needs proper protection.
 This insulation will keep your home cool during the summer season.
 Similarly, the insulation keeps your home warm during winter.

 The insulation is rugged and durable, so you need not change it every time you replace the roof.
 However, it would help to keep it free from damage and mold growth, as it might damage the insulation.
 Replacing the damaged roof is the best way to keep your attic insulation intact.

 Electrical And Wiring Issues

-When the roof starts to show signs of significant damage, you will likely understand that it will not stay for long.
-A significant sign that your roof is in need of replacement is that moisture will seep through cracks right into the wiring.
-This can potentially cause short circuits and damage your appliances and equipment.
-That’s not all, as short circuits can lead to the sudden eruption of fire that can become life-threatening if not dealt with on time.
+When the roof shows significant damage, you will likely understand that it will not stay for long.
+A vital sign that your roof needs replacement is that moisture will seep through cracks right into the wiring, and this can potentially cause short circuits and damage your appliances and equipment.
+That’s not all, as short courses can lead to the sudden eruption of fire that can become life-threatening if not dealt with on time.

 Keeping your old roof and spending a fortune repairing it is not an option.
 On the other hand, replacing your roof broken or cracked, is the best course of action.